 By Olivia Pennelle

-‘WHY should you eat well?
-Is a question I often hear.
+‘WHY should you eat well?‘Is a question I often hear.
 Well, that is a great question.
 In fact, it is vital to make any lasting changes.
 My approach to health and wellness is one of realism and practicality, making it work for me.
 I don’t profess to be a nutritional guru, and I don’t suggest for a minute that you eat a diet that is clean 100% of the time.
 A lean machine is an unsustainable myth, in my humble opinion.
-Let’s face it, recovery is one of the biggest, if not thebiggest decisions we make in our lives.
+Let’s face it, recovery is one of the biggest, if not ‘the biggest’ decisions we make in our lives.
 Everything else we do should be in support of that.

 My mission isn’t about faddy diets or being a do-gooder.
 I want to talk about real, wholesome food that makes you feel great, gives you the energy to achieve all the things you want in your recovery.
-Good food and eating well should not be obsessively counting macros, points or syns, or weighing yourself and your food all the time.
+Good nutrition well should not be obsessively counting macros, points or syns, or weighing yourself and your food all the time.
 Eating in such an obsessive way smacks of a compulsion and obsession that reminds me of my addiction and is counter-intuitive to my recovery; which is about living in a balanced way.

-What does that look like?
+What does good nutrition look like?

 Well, now for the technical part, bear with me.
 The iconic USDA Food Pyramid is the most widely recognized infographic, the gold standard if you will.
-Initially produced in 1992, this recommended that you eat a diet stacked highly in carbohydrates, eat a moderate amount of protein and dairy and a sparring amount of fat—purporting that fats were bad for you.
+Initially produced in 1992, this recommended that you eat a diet stacked highly in carbohydrates, eat a moderate amount of protein and dairy and a sparring amount of fat purporting that fats were bad for you.

-Fruits can be anything from fresh berries, apples, pears, bananas, melon to frozen fruits (much cheaper and they retain a high nutrient value—be sure to check that they don’t have added sugar).
+Fruits can be anything from fresh berries, apples, pears, bananas, melon to frozen fruits (much cheaper and they retain a high nutrient value be sure to check that they don’t have added sugar).

 Grains should be whole, like brown rice, whole oats, whole wheat bread, and pasta (with no added sugar), sweet potatoes or white potatoes with the skin on.

-Protein—which you can make more interesting with spice rubs, marinades, and seasoning—include chicken, fish, meat (pork, beef, lamb).
+Protein which you can make more interesting with spice rubs, marinades, and seasoning include chicken, fish, meat (pork, beef, lamb).
 Opt for leaner cuts of meat that have been minimally processed.

 Vegetables should be fresh, or frozen try to avoid canned.
 They can include anything and everything that is whole and unprocessed.
 For example, dark green vegetables like kale, broccoli, spinach; root vegetables such as carrots, turnips, rutabaga.
 Personally, I load up on vegetables and eat about 3-4 portions with each meal.
 They are full of fiber, vitamins, and minerals.
 They are one of the greatest sources of energy and fuel for the body and are really good for your health.

 Dairy can be cottage cheese, milk, goats cheese.
 Some people are sensitive to dairy like me, so I avoid it and opt for almond milk, goat’s and sheep’s milks instead.
 I get my calcium from vegetables; in fact, some are higher than milk.
 The dairy option could also be used as a fluid intake, such as green tea, naturally flavored water, and coffee (in moderation).

-Sadly, my Plate doesn’t include fats (healthy oils, nuts, and seeds), essential to the diet for overall health, body composition and feelings of fullness and satisfaction.
+Sadly, My Plate doesn’t include’fats‘ (healthy oils, nuts, and seeds), essential to the diet for overall health, body composition and feelings of fullness and satisfaction.
 This looks like sunflower seeds, chia seeds, almonds (whole almonds are particularly good for you), walnuts, olive oil.

 You can individualize these recommendations further, based upon your goals.
 For example, if you wanted to lose weight, you might want to reduce the grains and increase protein, vegetables, and fats.
 If you wanted to gain weight, you might want to eat more grains.
 Be sure to talk to an expert about your goals to make sure your body is supported in the right way.

-I hope this gives you a clearer picture of what eating well looks like and decodes the unhelpful messages out there.
+I hope this gives you a clearer picture of what eating well (good nutrition) looks like and decodes the unhelpful messages out there.
 Eating well does not have to be complicated and it does not have to cost the earth.
 You don’t need to subscribe to weight loss clubs, take supplements or try the latest craze.
 Just keep it simple.
 That way, you’ll stick with it.